Albertsons-Kroger mega-deal raises questions from lawmakers about higher food prices - NewsBreak

 Albertsons-Kroger mega-deal raises questions from lawmakers about higher food prices

-WASHINGTON — Members of a U.S. Senate Judiciary Committee panel raised concerns during a Tuesday hearing that a proposed merger between two of the largest U.S. supermarket chains could mean a monopoly on groceries and lead to higher food prices for Americans.
+The Kroger Co. corporate headquarters is seen in downtown Cincinnati.
+(Photo by Scott Olson/Getty Images)

-U.S. Sen. Amy Klobuchar, a Minnesota Democrat who chairs the Subcommittee on Competition Policy, Antitrust, and Consumer Rights, along with the top Republican on the panel, Sen. Mike Lee of Utah, grilled the CEOs of the Kroger Co., based in Cincinnati, and Albertsons Companies Inc., based in Boise.
-The two companies are attempting to merge.
+WASHINGTON — Members of a U.S. Senate Judiciary Committee panel raised concerns during a Tuesday hearing that a proposed merger between two of the largest U.S. supermarket chains — including Ohio-based Kroger — could mean a monopoly on groceries and lead to higher food prices for Americans.

 “Over the last decade, the grocery industry has become increasingly consolidated, with the top four chains now making up more than two-thirds of all grocery sales,” Klobuchar said.
 “A lack of competition in the industry means higher prices and lower quality.”